daxslab/tinp-core/README.md

 tinp-core
 =========

-tinP is not PSC, core and cli
+tinP is not PSC, Debian-based customised repository creator, core and cli